hatzel/gwv-projekt/slides.md

 ## Benchmarks
-* We solve puzzles in an average time of:
+* Sample size: 25
-    TO BE DONE
+* Both benchmarks solved the same puzzles (same random seeds)
-* PDBs get us a speedup of:
+* We solve puzzles (using PDBs) in an average time of: 193s
-    TO BE DONE
+* PDBs get us a speedup of: TO BE DONE